BTS Won’t Cure My Depression, But Loving Them Helps Me Cope

 Enjoying BTS’ artistry and personalities for the past three years has been a key part of escaping—and confronting—my own sadness.
 Just listening to their music, watching them perform or seeing them stay true to themselves in interviews and shows makes me feel like I’m not alone.
 They know what it likes to go through the ups and downs of feeling overwhelmingly happy with yourself one day and feeling like you’re suffocating for no reason the next.
 And, when I listen to their music, it’s easier to be positive.

-My favourite line ever from a BTS song was one Yoongi penned: “May your trials end in bloom.”
+My favourite line ever from Bangtan was when Yoongi penned: “May your trials end in full bloom.”

 I hope they do, too.
 For all of us.